csc-training/geocomputing/python/sentinel/README.md

-!!! note
+> **⚠️ Warning**

-These scripts are outdated since SciHub has been replaced by the Copernice Space Data Ecosystem in 2023.
+> These scripts are outdated since SciHub has been replaced by the Copernice Space Data Ecosystem in 2023.
 Use [sentinelhub](https://sentinelhub-py.readthedocs.io/en/latest/index.html) instead.